CalvinHartwell/getting-started-with-kylo/chapter2/section2.md

 ![Local Image](/images/hdp-ambari-services-down.PNG)

 In order to solve this issue, use the Actions button in the bottom left and hit the Start All button to cause Ambari to start all of its services.
-You may find that certain services have individual issues, like connectivity or misconfiguration.
-As long as HDFS and Spark are available, we should be OK to proceed with using Kylo and NiFi.
+If you click on specific services, you can start them individually.
+If you find your cluster is resource constrained,